-Good Health Centre is a leading practice for osteopathy in Leeds.
+Good Health Centre is a leading practice for osteopathy in Leeds and the UK.

-Trained osteopaths recognise that much of the pain and disability we suffer stems from abnormalities in our body’s structure and function.
+Osteopathy is a recognised way of improving the body’s own natural healing ability.
+An established way of treating problems with muscles, ligaments, nerves and joints, trained osteopaths recognise that much of the pain and disability we suffer stems from abnormalities in our body’s structure and functions.

 Osteopaths have a detailed knowledge of anatomy and physiology and a highly developed sense of touch which they use to detect and release areas of tension or structural imbalance.
 Osteopaths do not focus on treating conditions but on ensuring that the musculoskeletal framework is physically comfortable and balanced.
 They take a holistic approach and believe that your whole body will work well if it is in good structural balance.
 This effective and natural approach to healthcare can be used to ensure a healthy body for life.